 11:12am PT by Jackie Strause

-The first officially confirmed returning castmember is Emma Roberts.
-Murphy revealed only that Roberts — who has appeared in four AHS cycles, including the most recent crossover season, Apocalypse, where she reprised her beloved Coven witch Madison Montgomery — will be returning and that her boyfriend will be played by franchise newcomer and Olympic freestyle skier and silver medalist Gus Kenworthy.
+The first confirmed returning castmember was Emma Roberts.
+Murphy revealed that Roberts will be returning to star in AHS: 1984 and that her boyfriend will be played by franchise newcomer and Olympic freestyle skier and silver medalist Gus Kenworthy.
+Roberts has starred in four AHS cycles — including the most recent crossover season Apocalypse, where she reprised her beloved Coven witch Madison Montgomery — and has cameo-d in a fifth cycle.

-Initially, Murphy, who co-created AHS with Brad Falchuk, said he planned to make the ninth season his big crossover cycle with the Coven witches.
+Initially, Murphy said he planned to make the ninth season his big crossover cycle with the season three Coven witches.
 That plan instead came to fruition, in part, with season eight's Coven-Murder House crossover and in December, he teased that the witches would return once again.
-"Not next season, but we have something really fun planned," he said of season nine.
-That means anything could be on the table.
-Murphy typically holds plot details close to the chest, though he was more forthright about the nostalgic news around Apocalypse, and no plot details have officially been released.
+"Not next season, but we have something really fun planned," he said of the future.
+Murphy typically holds plot details close to the chest, though he was more forthright about the nostalgic news around Apocalypse.

 The Future of AHS

-The FX mainstay was renewed through season 10 after news broke that the network's prolific producer would be moving to Netflix in a mega, five-year deal.
-Though more seasons of Murphy's other series Feud and American Crime Story are still in the works, Pose and AHS are on schedule.
+The FX mainstay (which is now a Disney property) was renewed through season 10 after news broke that the network's prolific producer would be moving to Netflix in a mega five-year deal.
+Though more seasons of Murphy's other series, Feud and American Crime Story, are still in the works (including the recently announced Impeachment: American Crime Story), Pose and AHS are on schedule.
 Beyond a 10th season, Landgraf said during the TCA press tour, "It's up to how long [Ryan] wants to keep going and how many years he has inspired ideas."